 - Link to your site

-One of the cool things of Web Stories is that you can freely link out to your own content.
-Simply click on an element and add a link.
-Don’t overdo it, keep the number of links limited.
+One of the cool things about Web Stories is that you can freely link out to your own content.
+Click on an element and add a link.
+Please don’t overdo it.
+Keep the number of links limited.

 - Fill in metadata and publish

 Once you’ve finished your web story, test it by clicking Preview.
 Before you hit Publish, you need to fill in some metadata to improve the story.
-You need this to have a valid web story according to Google.
-Click Document and fill in the logo, cover image, excerpt and pick a good permalink.
+You need this to have a valid web story, according to Google.
+Click Document and fill in the publisher logo, cover image, excerpt, and pick a good permalink.
 Ready?
 Publish your story!
 The Web Stories plugin will ask you if you want to make a new post for this story.
-If you do, click the button and a new post will open with your story embedded in it.
+If you do, click the button, and a new post will open with your story embedded in it.